fmthoma/functional-data-structures-talk/README.md

                      Deep s' (Two a b) (Node3 c d e `cons` t) r
 ```

-* Costs one credit for writing the `Two` and
+* Costs one credit for writing the `Two`.
-* creates a thunk that costs two credits.
+* Each recursion creates a thunk that will eventually cost one credit.
-* The `Digit` is now safe, so the next operation will not access the spine.
+* Each recursion turns a dangerous digit into a safe one.

 #### Pulling a node from the spine: